Four Corners Health Department COVID-19 Update

-June 1, 2020—The past 3-day total of COVID-19 cases has risen by 4 cases in the Four Corners District:
+June 3, 2020—The past 2-day total of COVID-19 cases has risen by 3 cases in the Four Corners District:

-- York County has 1 new case for a total of 37, and 31 are recovered.

-- Seward County has 1 new case for a total of 29, and 20 are recovered.
+- Seward County has 1 new case for a total of 30, and 21 are recovered.
+There was one death.

 - Polk County remains at 10, and 9 are recovered.